SatcherInstitute/health-equity-tracker/README.md

 # Frontend

 The frontend consists of
 1. `health-equity-tracker/frontend/`: A React app that contains all code and static resources needed in the browser (html, JS, CSS, images).
-This app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Documentation on Create React App can be found [here](https://create-react-app.dev/docs/getting-started/).
+This app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and later migrated to Vite.
 2. `health-equity-tracker/frontend_server/`: A lightweight server that serves the React app as static files and forwards data requests to the data server.
 3. `health-equity-tracker/data_server/`: A data server that responds to data requests by serving data files that have been exported from the data pipeline.

-In addition, we have a Storybook project that also lives in `health-equity-tracker/frontend/`.
+In addition, we have an un-maintained Storybook project that also lives in `health-equity-tracker/frontend/`.
 Storybook is a library that allows us to explore and develop UI components in isolation.
 Stories for each UI component are contained in the same directory as the component in a subfolder called "storybook".
 The current main branch version of Storybook can be seen here: https://het-storybook.netlify.app

 ## Frontend React App Environments